 Every organization, large and small, needs great internal communication in order for it to function effectively.
 Employees need to have the information they need to do their jobs well, and should also have tools at their disposal to communicate effectively with management and their colleagues.

 If you are working in a large organization, it can be especially challenging to deliver internal communication campaigns and ensure you reach everyone.
 When you have hundreds, if not thousands of employees, what works well in a small business with one office location is not necessarily going to work for a multinational with offices all over the world.
+Looking closely at how to communicate effectively in large organizations can help you to make the necessary improvements that will deliver best practices in this space.

 Large organizations that do internal communications well will do all or most of the following: